B2B SaaS Valuation Calculator (ARR Multiple)

 Why do buyers care so much about growth and retention? +

-How do margins, concentration, and team depth change the result? +
+How do margins, concentration, and founder dependency change the result? +

 What if the valuation is lower than I expected? +